-An Arequipa food introduction
+An Arequipa Food Introduction

 In a country widely lauded for its culinary diversity, the city of Arequipa stands out for its special offer of regional food specialties.
-Arequipeñan dishes are generally characterized by flavors that are rich, complex, and addictive.
+Arequipeñan dishes are generally characterized by flavors that are rich, complex, and unmistakable.
 Arequipa is most famous for its picanterías, local eateries that serve traditional cuisine.
 The name derives from the word picante, meaning spicy, another key characteristic of local cuisine.

 A great way to try typical dishes is to order the Americano (a sampler of popular plates), either a Doble or a Triple (two- or three-dish sampler).
 Foodies with big appetites will be delighted with the local tendency to serve large portions.

 AT A GLANCE